Men's Basketball Coaches Profiles

 David Garcia is the Men's Basketball Statistician.
 David has worked under Coach Viveros the past 15 years.
 David started at Indio High School and moved over to College of the Desert with Coach Viveros.
 David hails from Brawley, CA, then moved to the Coachella Valley in 1983.v David has assisted with summer leagues and travels with the team during the season.
 David has also coached Varsity Baseball in the past.
-David has one son, two daughters and is a proud grandparent with another grandchild on the way.
+David has one son, two daughters, five grandchildren with another grandchild on the way.
 David currently resides in Bermuda Dunes and works for Vintage Association as a Resource Supervisor.

 Bill began at College of the Desert as a volunteer in the fall of 2000 and has been acting as our Strength Coach since 2001.
 He has been involved in weight training for over 40 years, he competed in Olympic lifting, Powerlifting and was a State and National champion in the Masters Division besides also officiating in ADFPA, AAU, and USAPL events for many years.
 Bill also works with individual students, men and women, on enhancing their general physical fitness and specific strength goals.